 If you’re going to be shooting and plinking for very long though, you’ll want an optic.
-There are countless aftermarket fiber-optic sight for Marlin 60’s but nothing quite compares to a good rimfire rifle, with a well sighted in optic slung over your shoulder, in the fall, looking for squirrels.
+There are countless aftermarket fiber-optic sights for Marlin 60’s but nothing quite compares to a good rimfire rifle with a well sighted in optic slung over your shoulder when you are out looking for squirrels in the fall.

 If you are looking for the best scope for Marlin 60, here are the best five you can get your hands on.